iabhijith/subnetwork_inference/blogpost.md

 ## Experiments and results
 ### Snelson 1D experiments
 We first implemented the above two methods and experimented on simple Snelson 1D dataset (Snelson, 2006 [[23]](#references)).
 The dataset is split in-between to create a train and test set as done in Foong et al. 2019 [[4]](#references).
 We first trained a MAP model using the same procedure as proposed in the  Daxberger et al. 2021 [[2]](#references).
+We have trained a model with 2 hidden layers with 50 hidden units each for 500 epochs and with a learning rate of 1E-3.
 We then applied three different subnetwork selection strategies on the trained model and compared the results.
 We used Negative Log Likelihood (NLL) as the metric to compare the results.
 Negative log likelihood is defined as follows.

 $$
 NLL = -\frac{1}{N}\sum_{i=1}^{N} \log \mathbb E_{\mathbf w \sim p(\mathbf w | \mathcal D) } p(y_i|x_i, \mathbf w)